CrazyShout/crazyshout.github.io/content/publication/conference-paper_icra_2025/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: IEEE International Conference on Computer Vision
+publication: IEEE International Conference on Robotics and Automation
-publication_short: ICCV
+publication_short: ICRA

-abstract: "Collaborative perception systems overcome single-vehicle limitations in long-range detection and occlusion scenarios by integrating multi-agent sensory data, improving accuracy and safety.
-However, frequent cooperative interactions and real-time requirements impose stringent bandwidth constraints.
-Previous works proves that query-based instance-level interaction reduces bandwidth demands and manual priors, however, LiDAR-focused implementations in collaborative perception remain underdeveloped, with performance still trailing state-of-the-art approaches.
-To bridge this gap, we propose INSTINCT (instance-level interaction architecture), a novel collaborative perception framework featuring three core components: 1. a quality-aware filtering mechanism for high-quality instance feature selection; 2. a dual-branch detection routing scheme to decouple collaboration-irrelevant and collaboration-relevant instances; 3. a Cross Agent Local Instance Fusion module to aggregate local hybrid instance features.
-Additionally, we enhance the ground truth (GT) sampling technique to facilitate training with diverse hybrid instance features.
-Extensive experiments across multiple datasets demonstrate that INSTINCT achieves superior performance.
-Specifically, our method achieves an improvement in accuracy 13.23%/32.24% in DAIR-V2X and V2V4Real while reducing the communication bandwidth to 1/281 and 1/264 compared to state-of-the-art methods.
-The code is available at https://github.com/CrazyShout/INSTINCT."
+abstract: "Collaborative perception, fusing information from multiple agents, can extend perception range so as to improve perception performance.
+However, temporal asynchrony in real-world environments, caused by communication delays, clock misalignment, or sampling configuration differences, can lead to information mismatches.
+If this is not well handled, then the collaborative performance is patchy, and what's worse safety accidents may occur.
+To tackle this challenge, we propose CoDynTrust, an uncertainty-encoded asynchronous fusion perception framework that is robust to the information mismatches caused by temporal asynchrony.
+CoDynTrust generates dynamic feature trust modulus (DFTM) for each region of interest by modeling aleatoric and epistemic uncertainty as well as selectively suppressing or retaining single-vehicle features, thereby mitigating information mismatches.
+We then design a multi-scale fusion module to handle multi-scale feature maps processed by DFTM.
+Compared to existing works that also consider asynchronous collaborative perception, CoDynTrust combats various low-quality information in temporally asynchronous scenarios and allows uncertainty to be propagated to downstream tasks such as planning and control.
+Experimental results demonstrate that CoDynTrust significantly reduces performance degradation caused by temporal asynchrony across multiple datasets, achieving state-of-the-art detection performance even with temporal asynchrony.
+The code is available at https://github.com/CrazyShout/CoDynTrust."

 # Summary.
 An optional shortened abstract.
 # summary: ""